 As the world’s most populous metropolis, Tokyo is a beacon of forward thinking innovation.
 Known for its gadgets, robots and gaming, Tokyo greets tourists with its frantic bright lights of Shinjuku, it’s unusual fashion of Harajuku and a whole host of palaces, temples, landmarks and parks to devour.

 There is something for everyone in Tokyo.
 Those interested in history and culture can check out the many temples and shrines across the city, whilst those looking for great photos can head to one of the many skyscrapers for that perfect shot.
-There are parks a plenty in Tokyo, all lined with food vendors making many ideal spots for a picnic lunch.
-Check out Pages of Travel’s 5 day itinerary in Tokyo here.
+There are plenty of parks in Tokyo, all lined with food vendors making many ideal spots for a picnic lunch.

 Hostel/Budget rates – Dorms can be found at ¥2500 – ¥5000, with capsule hotels costing slightly more and private rooms starting at ¥3000.